apakhbari/okd4-clustering/setup.md

 ## 2- Implementation
 ### Create a new network in VMWare for OKD
 - Login to your VMWare Host.
 Select Networking → Port Groups → Add port group.
 Setup an OKD network on an unused VLAN, in my instance, VLAN 20.
+- Name your Group and set your VLAN ID.

+### Create the okd4-services VM:
+- Download the Fedora Workstation 39 and upload it to your ESXi host datastore.
+- Create a new Virtual Machine.
+Choose Guest OS as Linux and Select Fedora Workstation 39 (64-bit).
+- Select the Datastore and customize the settings to 4 vCPU, 4GB RAM, 100GB HD.
+Add a 2nd network adapter to the OKD network.
+Attached the CentOS ISO.

 ## 4- Acknowledgment
 ### Contributors